-Last weekend, I stopped by Cutty Sark Tube station at Royal borough of Greenwich, mainly to visit a friend who promised to show me around the area whilst the sun was shining.
+Last weekend, I stopped by Cutty Sark Tube station at Royal Borough of Greenwich London, mainly to visit a friend who promised to show me around the area whilst the sun was shining.
 It feels like spring before the storm hits but that’s another story altogether.
-And today, I thought I’d share with you the sights he showed me.
+And today, I thought I’d share with you the sights she showed me.

 1. Climb on board The Cutty Sark

 Ahoy me matey!
 Around the corner from Cutty Sark tube is this magnificent tall ship.
 I don’t about you, but when I see a ship like this, I have this urge to speak pirate!
 Actually, this ship was built as a tea ‘clipper’ but was also used as a general cargo ship but it definitely can’t hurt to pretend right?
 The Cutty Sark is a fun exhibition for all ages and you can have afternoon tea under the hull in the ‘Even Keel’ cafe.

 Stroll down a couple of streets and you’ll find the Greenwich market.
 I love markets and Greenwich market did not disappoint.
 It has amazing street food from vegan to juices to Thai and Japanese!